 | Irritation potential | Higher | Lower (ethoxylated) |

-SLES is somewhat milder than SLS because it has undergone an ethoxylation process.
-Both are, however, sulphate-based cleansing agents.
+SLES is slightly milder than SLS because it has undergone an ethoxylation process.
+However, both are sulfate-based cleansers.

 Saponified oils

-Coconut and olive oil saponified into a mild cleanser containing glycerine.
+Coconut oil and olive oil saponified into a mild cleansing product with glycerin.

 Mild surfactants

-Cocamidopropyl Betaine and Sodium Cocoyl Isethionate are gentler than sulphates.
+Cocamidopropyl Betaine and Sodium Cocoyl Isethionate are gentler than sulfates.

 Glucoside-based